khanghugo/kdr/README.md

   - Native
     - [X] Vulkan.
 This is the definitive backend
     - [X] OpenGL.
 This is the backup backend to test with WebGL2.
 So far, all of the weird kinks are ironed out
-    - [ ] Config files.
+    - Config files.
 Somehow have a config files so that resource provider is correct.
 Like how bspguy does
+      - [X] API server config
+      - [X] Native kdr config
+      - [ ] Web kdr config
   - Web
     - [X] WebGL2.
 Clear color is different than native OpenGL for some reasons.
     - [X] Minimal web example.
 This uses simple HTML script block.
 Basically no javascript or node project to help people bootstrap this